Former Secret Service Agent: 6 Ways You Can Teach Kids to Avoid Danger

 Developing intuition is about trusting yourself.
 “Nobody cares about you more than you do,” Ms. Poumpouras said.
 “So if you don’t listen to that feeling inside you, you have to ask yourself, why don’t I trust myself?”

 Children usually have better intuition than adults, Ms. Poumpouras noted, and you should teach them to trust it; if it feels wrong, they should stay away.
 Don’t force them to go somewhere they don’t want to go.
-Don’t assume they are trying to get out of doing something, like going to school or visiting the dentist.
+Don’t assume they are trying to get out of doing something, such as going to school or visiting the dentist.
 Instead, ask them if they feel something is wrong.
 This requires them to feel comfortable talking to you about it, and that’s an ongoing process.
-They may prefer to talk to some other trusted adult about how they feel, and that is okay.
+They may prefer to talk to some other trusted adult about how they feel, and that is OK.

 Based on her experience as an interrogator for the Secret Service elite polygraph unit, Ms. Poumpouras explained that a good approach is to ask your children questions that don’t sound like questions.
-These hidden questions are things like asking them to tell you about their day or about the teacher they always complain about.
+These hidden questions are things such as asking them to tell you about their day or about the teacher they always complain about.
 By listening, you can get insight into what’s going on.
 “Be curious,” she said.
 “Be a nosy parent.”

 4. Think Twice About Sleepovers

 “Don’t talk to strangers” is a maxim most parents tell their children.
-According to statistics cited by Ms. Poumpouras, however, over half of the crimes committed against children are done by someone they know.
+According to statistics cited by Ms. Poumpouras, however, more than half of the crimes committed against children are done by someone they know.
 So if you are going to let your kid stay somewhere, be sure you really know that person.
 “You don’t know who people are behind closed doors,” she said.

 Many predators use their own children to lure yours into their house.
 That’s why Ms. Poumpouras says no to sleepovers.
 “I’ve worked enough criminal cases,” she said.
 “You should think about whose house your kid goes to and what kids your kid hangs out with.”